Argonne-National-Laboratory/MEGAndroid/README.md

      *Note: on Linux this will probably be something like* `sdk.dir=/home/user/Android/Sdk/`
 5. Leave the other settings on  the `Import Project from Gradle` screen at their defaults.
 Click `OK`.
 6. You should now be able to finish out the installation.
+7. When the setup is complete Android Studio will want to compile the code.
+When this process is finished, check the `Gradle` tab in the bottom right corner.
+If you see a message saying the build was successful, you are ready to install the app on your phone.

 ##### Install the app on your phone
 1. Select `Run > Debug` from the menu (note in some versions of Android Studio you might need to select `installDebug` from the Installation tab).
 This should trigger the installation on your phone.